Local Agency Formation Commission

 - After an application is received the application is sent to different county departments and agencies for comments.
 There is a period of information gathering and analysis.
 After reviewing the comments, LAFCO will hold a public hearing to consider an applicant's request.

 - These hearings are advertised in the local newspapers and interested citizens are welcome and encouraged to state their views at the hearings.
-LAFCO Process PDF document
+LAFCO Application Process

 PLACER LAFCO REQUIREMENTS: